datalad-handbook/book/docs/basics/101-126-filesystem.rst

    $ git log -1 -p

-Thus, if you have a clean dataset, simply renaming files will be easily saved to the history with a ``datalad save``.
+Thus, if you have a clean dataset status, simply renaming files will be easily saved to the history with a ``datalad save``.

-If, however, you have unsaved modifications in your dataset that you don't (yet) want to save, you can do a detour by using git tools.
+If, however, you have unsaved modifications in your dataset that you don't (yet) want to save, you can do a detour by using git tools, outlined in the following hidden section:

+.. container:: toggle

+   .. container:: header

+      **Addition: Renaming with Git tools**

    Git has built-in commands that provide a solution in two steps.

-Lets revert the renaming of the the files files:
+   If you have followed along the previous :command:`datalad save` (which you should have), let's revert the renaming of the the files files:

    .. runrecord:: _examples/DL-101-114-105
       :language: console
       :workdir: dl-101/DataLad-101/books

       $ git reset --hard HEAD~1
       $ datalad status

+   Now we're checking out how to rename files and commit this operation using only Git:
    A Git-specific way to rename files is the ``git mv`` command:

    .. runrecord:: _examples/DL-101-114-106
       :language: console
       :workdir: dl-101/DataLad-101/books

       $ git mv TLCL.pdf The_Linux_Command_Line.pdf

    .. runrecord:: _examples/DL-101-114-107
       :language: console
       :workdir: dl-101/DataLad-101/books

       $ datalad status

    We can see that the old file is still seen as "deleted", but the "new", renamed file is "added".
 A ``git status`` displays the change in the dataset a bit more accurate:

    .. runrecord:: _examples/DL-101-114-108
       :language: console
       :workdir: dl-101/DataLad-101/books

       $ git status

    A subsequent ``git commit -m "rename book"`` will write the renaming -- and only the renaming -- to the datasets history.

    .. runrecord:: _examples/DL-101-114-109
       :language: console
       :workdir: dl-101/DataLad-101/books

       $ git commit -m "rename book"

 Let's revert this now, to have a clean history.